marven89/my-angular-app/README.md

 # MyAngularApp

 A custom ready to use basic Angular6 project with SCSS, Bootstrap4, Font Awesome5, NG Bootstrap.
-This project was generated with [Angular CLI](https://github.com/angular/angular-cli) version 6.0.0.

 ## Frameworks used